atxtechbro/notion-automation/README.md

 # Notion Automation

-This repository automates the creation of databases and tasks in Notion using predefined JSON schema and tasks.
+This repository automates the creation of databases and entries in Notion using predefined JSON schemas and entry definitions.
 It is optimized for extensibility and ease of use with minimal configuration.

 ## Core Magic ✨

-- **Automates Notion task creation**: Define your tasks and schema in JSON, and let the automation do the heavy lifting.
+- **Automates Notion data entry**: Define your entries and schema in JSON, and let the automation do the heavy lifting.
-- **Extensible & Customizable**: Plug-and-play JSON files for schema and task definitions.
+- **Extensible & Customizable**: Plug-and-play JSON files for schema and entry definitions.
 - **Seamless API Integration**: Built-in Notion API integration for easy database creation.

 ## Quick Setup